TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnecttomywindowsvm.md

 	articleId="429c106f-4adb-4ed7-a90b-b7df98686adf"
 />

-# I can't connect to my Windows VM
+# Resolve connection issue with your Windows VM

 4 out of 5 customers resolved their VM connectivity issue using the steps listed below.<br>